okta2510/ministore-be/client/README.md

 # Ministore Client

 React frontend for the Ministore API.
+Displays products in a styled table with Tailwind CSS and React Router.

 ## Setup